pinskylab/Atlantic_croaker_range/README.md

 The resulting merged, overlap clipped, and realigned bam files are used as the inputs for ANGSD.

-## Downstream analysis using ANGSD
+# Downstream analysis using ANGSD and statistical analysis in R

 ANGSD v.
 0.940
 PCAngsd v.
 0.98.2